mikelizard5/Code2College-Project/Readme.md

 ## table of contents

+-[Background]#Background

+-[Install]#Install

+-(Usage)#Usage

+##Background
--[Background] This code runs a simple chatbot which the user engages with the program in a conversation that the user has a choice in which they can end the conversation whenever.
+-This code runs a simple chatbot which the user engages with the program in a conversation that the user has a choice in which they can end the conversation whenever.

+##Install
--[Install] It was simple python code on repl which later is connected to github
+-It was simple python code on installed on repl.it

--
+##Usage
+- Its used as a simple conversation for the user maybe can be used as a distraction